syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 ### DrawVerticalAxisLine method in crosshairBehavior

 To customize the stroke drawing and styling of vertical crosshair line.

+* `context` - Holds the painting context details necessary for drawing on the canvas.
+* `offset` - It specifies the crosshair position.
+* `dashArray` - By default, the dashArray is applied based on the [`lineDashArray`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CrosshairBehavior/lineDashArray.html) property which is available in the [`crosshairBehavior`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CrosshairBehavior/CrosshairBehavior.html) class.
+* `strokePaint` - Specifies the paint used for rendering the stroke of the vertical line.

 {% tabs %}
 {% highlight dart %}